kbase/sample_service/docs/testing/testing-services-with-docker-compose.md

 ## Starting

-Normally, test services are automatically started and stopped by the canonical `make test` task.
-However, when debugging the services (e.g. changing the version of a service), you may wish to start and stop them in isolation.
+Normally, test services are automatically started and stopped by the canonical `make test` task, in which case you do not need to bother with how these services run.

+However, there are certain situations, such as debugging the services (e.g. changing the version of a service), you may wish to start and stop them in isolation.

 The test services are started with a single `make` task defined in the top level `Makefile`.